Fedir Bohatyrchuk: Author, Soviet champion 1927

 In 1926, Bohatyrchuk wrote the first chess book Шахи (Szachy, Shakhy, Chess) in Ukrainian.
 In 1927, he won at Kiev.
-In October 1927, he tied for 1st–2nd with Peter Romanovsky at Moscow, 5th USSR Ch., with (+10−1=9).
+In October 1927, Bohatyrchuk tied for first and second places with Peter Romanovsky at Moscow, 5th USSR Championship, with (+10−1=9), losing only to Romanovsky in the 21-player field.
 In 1929, he won at Kiev.

-In November 1931, he tied for 3rd–6th at Moscow (7th USSR Ch.), with 10/17, as Mikhail Botvinnik won.
+In November 1931, Bohatyrchuk tied for third through sixth at Moscow (7th USSR Ch.), with 10/17, as Mikhail Botvinnik won.
 In 1933, he won at Moscow (Quadrangular), with 4.5/6.
-In September 1933, he took 8th at Leningrad (8th USSR Ch.), with 10.5/19, as Botvinnik won again.
-In December 1934 /January 1935, he tied for 3rd–4th at Leningrad (9th USSR Ch.), with 11.5/19, just half a point behind the joint winners Grigory Levenfish and Ilya Rabinovich.
-During the mid-1930s, the Soviet Chess Federation requested that Bohatyrchuk play more frequently in top events, but he declined, due to his professional career obligations.
+In September 1933, Bohatyrchuk took eighth at Leningrad (8th USSR Ch.), with 10.5/19, as Botvinnik won again.
+In December 1934 /January 1935, he tied for third and fourth places at Leningrad (9th USSR Ch.), with 11.5/19, one-half point behind joint winners Grigory Levenfish and Ilya Rabinovich.
+During the mid-1930s, the Soviet Chess Federation requested that Bohatyrchuk play more frequently in top events, but he often declined, due to his professional career obligations.

 Success against Botvinnik

-In March 1935, he tied for 16th–17th at Moscow 1935 chess tournament (the second Soviet-organized International Tournament), with 8/19.
-The event, which had 8 of the world's top 18 players, according to Chessmetrics, was won by Botvinnik and Salo Flohr, but Bohatyrchuk beat Mikhail Botvinnik in their individual game.
-Bohatyrchuk has mentioned in his autobiography (printed in Russian in San Francisco in 1978) that just after this game the head of the Soviet Chess Federation, Minister of Justice Nikolai Krylenko, approached him and said: "You will never beat Botvinnik again!"
-That was indeed the case, as Bohatyrchuk never played Botvinnik again, leaving him with a lifetime score of (+3−0=1) against Botvinnik, who was, however, nearly 20 years younger.
+In March 1935, Bohatyrchuk tied for 16th–17th places at Moscow 1935 chess tournament (the second Soviet-organized International Tournament), with 8/19.
+The event, which had eight of the world's top 18 players, according to Chessmetrics, was won by Botvinnik and Salo Flohr, but Bohatyrchuk beat Mikhail Botvinnik in their individual game.
+Bohatyrchuk has mentioned in his autobiography (printed in Russian in San Francisco in 1978) that just after this game, the head of the Soviet Chess Federation, Minister of Justice Nikolai Krylenko, approached him and said: "You will never beat Botvinnik again!"
+That would indeed prove the case, as Bohatyrchuk never played Botvinnik again, leaving him with a lifetime score of (+3−0=1) against Botvinnik, who was, however, nearly 20 years younger.
 Note that the book Botvinnik's Selected Games 1947–1970 lists Bohatyrchuk's record against Botvinnik as (+3−0=2).

 Late 1930s chess results, 1937 Ukrainian champion

-In March 1936, he took 3rd at Kiev (8th Ukrainian Chess Championship, with 11.5/17.
+In March 1936, Bohatyrchuk took third at Kiev (8th Ukrainian Chess Championship), with 11.5/17.
 In July 1937, he won at Kiev (the 9th Ukrainian Chess Championship), with 12.5/17.
-In 1938, he took 2nd at Kiev (USSR Ch. semi-final), with 11/17, behind only winner Vasily Panov, but he did not continue on to play at the 11th USSR Championship in 1939, although he had qualified for this.
+In 1938, Bohatyrchuk took second at Kiev (USSR Ch. semi-final), with 11/17, behind only winner Vasily Panov, but he did not continue on to play at the 11th USSR Championship in 1939, although having qualified for that event, citing career obligations.